kymata-atlas/equipment-testing-code/README.md

-# Kymata Atlas equipment testing code
+# Kymata Atlas Equipment Testing Code

 The code used for the testing of equipment and/or measurement error during the collection of Kymata neuroimaging datasets.